 Youth advising can be one of the most rewarding, if sometimes demanding, roles you can fill as a religious leader.
 It may also be one of the most essential roles you could play in a youth’s life.
 Healthy relationships with adults help youth build the resilience they need to face life’s toughest challenges.

-We're here to help you form healthy relationships and share leadership with youth, create a safe(r) youth program and provide appropriate pastoral care and interventions when your teens are in need.
+We're here to help you form healthy relationships and share leadership with youth (PDF), create a safe(r) youth program and provide appropriate pastoral care and interventions when your teens are in need.
 Our resources can help you create an inclusive youth ministry, bring thoughtful, skilled communication to planning, leading, and facilitating in a youth ministry context and function well on a team.
 You'll also find major models and contents of youth programming and ways to develop your self-knowledge and presence as you companion youth on the spiritual journey.

 Get the Basics